willconant/neatjs/README.md

 Almost every JavaScript programmer agrees that the `function` keyword is a total bummer.

 The majority of JavaScript programmers will admit to misusing the `this` keyword inside callbacks and spending precious moments being horribly confused by the outcome.

+Some of us have a hard time typing the word "prototype".

 About half of Node.js programmers secretly hate typing `if (err) throw err;`